 For example, students who think they might go on to graduate school need to be aware that many professional (e.g., medical) and graduate schools will not accept test-based credit.
 Instead, they require evidence that you successfully completed the actual course at a college or university in order to be considered for admission to a graduate program (e.g., "MCB 150" on your transcript and not "Test-Based Credit for MCB 150").
 New students at UIUC can discuss this with their academic advisors when registering for first-semester classes.

 Possibly.
-A student presenting test-based credit may be granted transfer credit on our campus if he or she has successfully completed
+A student presenting test-based credit may be granted transfer credit on our campus if they have successfully completed

 If the test-based credit does not meet both of these criteria, the student may submit the original AP scores to UIUC for evaluation.